test-time-training/ttt-lm-pytorch/README.md

 print(out_str)
 ```

-Note: this is a naive implementation of the TTT model for tutorial purpose.
-Please refer to [Trition]()/[TK]() implementation for faster and more efficient implementation.
+Note: this is only a naive implementation of the TTT model for tutorial purpose.
+We will release faster kernel implementation shortly.